celery/celery/docs/configuration.rst

 CELERY_SEND_EVENTS
 ~~~~~~~~~~~~~~~~~~

-Send events so the worker can be monitored by tools like `celerymon`.
+Send task-related events so that tasks can be monitored using tools like
+`flower`.
+Sets the default value for the workers :option:`-E` argument.

 .. setting:: CELERY_SEND_TASK_SENT_EVENT